foodfight/showz/scripts/episode-x-netflix.md

 * What are ribbon, tachyon, archaius, eureka, edda etc?
 How do they work together?
-* Archaius pulls configuration from multiple sources, can this be confusing? to sort out which particular level you a value came from?
+* Archaius pulls configuration from multiple sources, can this be confusing? to sort out which particular level you a value came from? < Hierarchical, doesn't seem to be an issue
-* it seems that you have pushed most of your monitoring into the application (jvm) level but do you do any monitoring at lower levels? do you monitor filesystem,network, etc.? and what do u use, collectd, ganglia, foobar?
+* it seems that you have pushed most of your monitoring into the application (jvm) level but do you do any monitoring at lower levels? do you monitor filesystem,network, etc.? and what do u use, collectd, ganglia, foobar? < Atlas and Appdynamics
+* can orgs w/ non-jvm stacks take advantage of netflixOSS? < Yes, Python
+* Can you explain how hystrix functions as a "circuit-breaker"? < Bzzzzzt, Zap!
+Yes.
 * How can orgs w/ non-jvm stacks take advantage of archaius, eureka, edda?
 * What do you use zookeeper for? you have lots of libs for it but it doesn't figure prominently in your diagrams
 * Eureka seems to reimplement a lot of what zookeeper does.
-Why did you choose to build a new tool rather than use zk?
+Why did you choose to build a new tool rather than use zk?  < Built Eureka in 2008 before ZK was stable, Eng's decision, not mine
 * while you have a very sophisticated Paas, your stack is simple in other ways.
 Virtually all your apps, except the monkeys, are tomcat instances or cassandra instances.
-Was this simplicity intentional?
+Was this simplicity intentional? < follow patterns.
+Platform support is a problem when platform is changing fast.

 HA and monitoring:

 * Pls talk about how you add resiliency to your stack.
 Is that backpressure?
 Can you explain how hystrix functions as a "circuit-breaker"?
 * What can you tell us about your monitoring and alerting systems Atlas and Odin?
+* What can you tell us about Atlas and Odin? < Taking a long time to get ready to OSS...
 * I presume that Atlas is a cassandra-backed storage rather than RRD, is that correct?
 How does its api compare to say, Graphite? does it have support for graphite like functions such as mostdeviant, holt-winters, percentiles, etc?
-Is there a timeline for the release of Atlas?
+Is there a timeline for the release of Atlas? < not Cassandra backed *its complicated*.
+REST API.
+Percentiles, 3DES, Used to use HoltWinters
 * Odin is the api or orchestration engine for Asgard?
+* Odin is the api or orchestration engine for Asgard? < Yes
 * Chaos Monkey Qs?

 Other Stuff: